 Road layout should not be conceived in isolation, but as a main element in the overall design of the development.
-The Council's standards for development should serve as a guide and an innovative, less car dominant layout, would be supported.
+The supported.
 The Council promotes an informal system of well connected streets with natural traffic calming built in (varied building lines, squares, shared surfaces, etc).